How to Enter

 The purpose of the site visit is to assess your business and to verify claims you will make within the written submission.
 You are under no obligation to offer a free experience of your product.

-The judges’ site visit will be prearranged at a mutually convenient time and the judges have a proforma from which they work.
+The judges’ site visit will be prearranged at a mutually convenient time.

 Upload Your Submission

-Please ensure your submission is lodged to the online portal by 5pm, Wednesday 6 September 2018.
+Please ensure your submission is lodged to the online portal.
 Late entries will not be accepted.

 After the awards